Learning support for students with disabilities

 1) If I apply for reasonable accommodation, will I be guaranteed to receive the accommodation I request?

-We cannot guarantee that we will be able to accommodate all requests.
-We will first confirm that the applicant is in a healthy condition to continue studying, and then make a decision based on the educational content and support system of the university.
+We cannot guarantee that we can accommodate all requests.
+We will first confirm that the applicant is in a healthy condition to study, and then make a decision based on the university's curriculum and support system.

 ②Can reasonable accommodations be made for Practicum and Seminar courses?